-WE WORK TO promote the enhancement, growth and careful use of Mt.
-Lebanon’s GREEN SPACE PARKS - BIRD PARK, TWIN HILLS AND ROBB HOLLOW - and to foster an appreciation of and respect for the environment.
+We work to promote the enhancement, growth and careful use of Mt.
+Lebanon’s green space parks - BIRD PARK, TWIN HILLS AND ROBB HOLLOW - and to foster an appreciation of and respect for the environment.

 The Mt.
 Lebanon Nature Conservancy has many nature-based programs, volunteer work days, a native plant sale and more.
 To learn about our events, please see our list of events.

-Bird Park Fire Circle
+Bird Park Stiltgrass Removal

-Saturday, June 21, 9 a.m.- 12 p.m.
+Saturday, Aug.
+16, 9 a.m.- 12 p.m.

-Meet at the Beadling Road parking lot
+Meet at the Beadling parking lot.
+If the lot is full, park on a nearby side-street.

 Sign up HERE!

-School in the Park 2025 in the books!
+School in the Park 2025 recap

 Thanks to the seven elementary schools, third grade teachers, chaperones and community volunteers and organizers Sarah Levinthal and Alexis Smith for carrying out another successful season of School in the Park.
 This is an interactive nature discovery program for Mt.
 Lebanon’s 3rd grade students held each spring in Bird Park.